Ishoshot/codebooth/README.md

-# adv-vsc-ext-typescript-svelte
+# CodeBooth
-This is an Advanced VSCode Extension starter with typescript and svelte..
+Visual Studio Code's Stack Overflow and more...